Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Federal

-• The vaccines that are linked to family assistance payments are those given in early childhood: DTPa/dTpa, IPV, MMR and hepatitis B, and for younger children, pneumococcal and meningococcal vaccinations.
-See due-overdue rules.
+• Early childhood vaccines are linked to Centrelink payments (DTPa, IPV, MMR, hepatitis B, pneumococcal and meningococcal vaccinations) - see due-overdue rules.

-• When the first dose of vaccines covering all the overdue antigens is entered into AIR, the child is recorded as being up to date until the next set of vaccines becomes overdue (usually 3 months later).
-Medical exemptions can be completed by relevant health professionals (i.e. for immunity) and are factored into establishing whether vaccinations are up to date.
+• When the 1st dose of vaccines covering all overdue antigens is entered on AIR, the child is recorded as being 'up to date' until the next vaccines becomes overdue (usually 3 months later).

-All children and young people (<20 years of age) need an assessment of their immunisation status to: clarify their immunisation history, enter information into AIR if it has not been recorded, and provide catch-up vaccines if needed.
+All children and young people (<20 years of age) need an assessment of their immunisation status to: clarify their immunisation history, enter information into AIR if it has not been recorded, check 'catch-up' on AIR, and provide catch-up vaccines if needed.
 AIR information needs to be up to date or children/families may lose Centrelink payments.

 State

-• In Victoria, the 'No Jab, No Play' legislation (2015) came into effect in 2016 – children need to be up to date with vaccinations or have commenced an immunisation catch-up plan to enrol in childcare or kindergarten in Victoria – see resources
+• In 2016, the 'No Jab, No Play' legislation (2015) came into effect in Victoria – children need to be up to date with vaccinations or have commenced an immunisation catch-up plan to enrol in childcare or kindergarten in Victoria – see resources.
+In practice, loss of Centrelink childcare fee assistance (i.e., No Jab, No Pay) is typically the more immediate barrier.

-• Children who arrived in Australia as a refugee or asylum seeker are eligible for a 16-week grace period to start catch-up vaccinations after they enrol in childcare.
-See resources for early childhood services
+• Refugee and asylum seeker children (and certain other groups) are eligible for a 16-week support period to start catch-up vaccinations after they enrol in childcare.

-• Only AIR records are accepted as evidence of immunisation for childcare/kindergarten enrolment (either individual or health provider view), which may be difficult for people without Medicare, recent arrivals, or children waiting for overseas records to be entered onto AIR
+• AIR records are the only accepted evidence of immunisation for childcare/kindergarten enrolment, which may be difficult for people without Medicare, recent arrivals, or children waiting for overseas records to be entered onto AIR.

 General principles